Policy Associate — 2 open positions

 - Work closely with EESI colleagues on cross-cutting energy and climate policy issues.

 - Perform additional duties as required.

-- Strong written and verbal communication skills; critical thinking, research, and analytical skills.
+- Critical thinking, research, and analytical skills.